 Extended Funding for Mirka-Driven SHAPE Programme to 2030

-The extension enables the programme to further accelerate its mission to reduce the carbon footprint of the manufacturing industry together with its surrounding ecosystem.
+The extension enables the programme to further accelerate its mission together with its surrounding ecosystem.
 Praised for its uniqueness, the SHAPE ecosystem brings together Finnish companies, universities and research institutions in close collaboration.

 Since its launch, the global operating environment has evolved significantly.
 Climate targets have tightened, geopolitical shifts have impacted raw material availability, and the cost of waste and emissions has increased.
 At the same time, manufacturing remains one of the largest sources of greenhouse gas emissions globally, and only a limited share of industrial materials is currently recycled back into production.
 This creates both urgency and opportunity.